NoahBurkholder/wiki-noah/docs/readme.md

 # Wiki Noah (Soon WikiBee)

-## :bird: Version 1.5.3 (Bird) - March 29th, 2018
+## :tangerine: Version 1.5.4 (Tangerine) - March 29th, 2018

+- Added Logan Buchanan as a contributor and author.
+- Logan has written a great section on [monetary ethics!](design.md#
 - Currently slowly learning shaders, and writing about them slower.
 - About to start work on a small AI ethics section.
 - About to start work on a game aesthetics section.
 - Also planning to open up a few pages on the fundamentals of Procedural Generation, Machine Learning, Evolutionary Algorithms, and Blockchain concepts.
-- Collaborating with a couple friends on Pixel art and Business Ethics.
 - Going to rename this Wiki to WikiBee soon since it is becoming a collaborative effort!

 # :question: Noah, What Have You Done?